Macrometacorp/docs/docs/search/search-queries.md

 - Match documents located in different collections.
 - Sort the result set based on how closely each document matches the search conditions.

-Refer to [Search Views](/search/views/index.md) for information about creating a custom search view.
+For information about creating a custom search view, refer to [Search Views](/search/views/index.md).

 ## Syntax